 The Missing Minorities

-The inadequate representation of ethnic and racial minority groups in clinical trials taking place in the United States is currently of great concern.
+The missing minorities or the inadequate representation of ethnic and racial minority groups in clinical trials taking place in the United States is currently of great concern.
 Although minority groups should not carry an unfair burden in clinical research, they also should not be excluded from participation in clinical trials.1 Research has shown that genetic factors, including race, greatly influence disease propensity and an individual’s response to treatment.2 Despite this, genetic differences are not adequately taken into account in clinical research.
 Furthermore, despite the prevalence of commonly studied diseases among many populations, ethnic and racial minority groups in the US continue to be under-represented in clinical research.